-Sandra is the prize winner in different competitions, including: Kyoto Prefectural Governor's Award at the Kayabuki Ongakudo International Competition; First Prize in Brussels Grand Prize Virtuoso International Music Competition, Second Prize in Golden Classical Music Awards International Music Competition; Most Outstanding Piano Ensemble Award at the Shanghai Spring International Music Festival; First Prize in the University of Cincinnati College-Conservatory of Music Chamber Music Competition; National Finalist at the Music Teachers National Association Competition Chamber Music category; First place at the Ohio Music Teachers Association/Graves Piano Solo and Ensemble Competition in Collegiate Duo Division; Winner of Wright State University School of Music Student Honors Recital 2009 to 2011; First Prize of Ohio Division at the Music Teachers National Association Competition Chamber Music category; Winner of Wright State University Departmental Concerto Competition; Second prize for Youth Class in Mozart Piano Competition; Second Prize for Professional Class in Schumann International Youth Piano Competition; Top three winner at the Macao Young Musicians Competitions.
+Sandra is the prize winner in different competitions, including: Kyoto Prefectural Governor's Award at the Kayabuki Ongakudo International Competition; First Prize in Brussels Grand Prize Virtuoso International Music Competition, Second Prize in Golden Classical Music Awards International Music Competition; Most Outstanding Piano Ensemble Award at the Shanghai Spring International Music Festival; First Prize in the University of Cincinnati College-Conservatory of Music Competition; National Finalist at the Music Teachers National Association Competition; First place at the Ohio Music Teachers Association/Graves Piano Solo and Ensemble Competition; Winner of Wright State University School of Music Student Honors Recital (three consecutive years, 2009 to 2011; First Prize of Ohio Division at the Music Teachers National Association Competition; First Place at the Wright State University Departmental Concerto Competition; Second prize in Mozart Piano Competition; Second Prize in Schumann International Youth Piano Competition.
 Moreover, Sandra is the recipient of the prestigious Cultural Affairs Bureau Prize, Wright State University Piano Scholarship, University of Cincinnati Graduate Scholarship, Irene Romanowski Piano Scholarship, Presidential Commendation for Excellence, Agnes Fowler Scholarship and the Macao Government Postgraduate Scholarship.